Fashion and clothing in the Philippines: American Era (1900s–1920s)

 When the Americans came, the fashion remained the same for the first five years of the 20th century.
 But it has started to change and became more modern in contrast to the conservative style of the previous centuries as the Americans started to influence the modern Filipino culture.

-The women then wore the Traje de Mestiza, the more modern version of the Maria Clara.
+The women then wore the terno, the more modern version of the traje de mestiza.
 It had bigger sleeves and a narrower floor length skirt with a long train called saya de cola and replaced the full wide skirt reflecting the Edwardian Fashion of the West.

 By the 1920s, the style of the skirt still remained, influenced by the flapper dress; however, the wide sleeves had been flattened to butterfly sleeves (popularized by local couturier Pacita Longos), and the big pañuelo reduced its size.
 Such trends had gained prominence especially during the annual Manila Carnivals of the 1920s and through the 1930s.
 Some Filipino women who had lived in United States and in Europe wore the western 1920s fashion with loose dresses and knee length skirt.

-Men wore the Americana, the suit and coat worn in the West, mostly Americans (hence the name), replacing the traditional Barong Tagalog.
+Men wore the Americana, the suit and coat worn in the West, mostly Americans (hence the name), replacing the traditional barong tagalog.